53v3n3d4/Theme-Treble/SETTINGS.md

     // tabset_background/adaptive_constrast set to false.
 This
     // result in tab button showing only text separate by line
     // dividers.

-    // Option "re": All buttons, selected or unselected,
+    // - "re": All buttons, selected or unselected, has a
-    // has a background color.
-Format of button will vary from
+    // background color.
+Format of button will vary from theme
-    // theme style choosen (analog, mix or digital).
+    // style choosen (analog, mix or digital).
+Like "do"
+    // option, tabset bar can have a background color or be
+    // transparent.

-    // Option "mi": Selected tab button will be painted with
+    // - "mi": Selected tab button will be painted with
     // accent_color.
-Tabset will always be transparent.
-And, like
+Tabset bar will always be transparent.
-    // option "do", unselected buttons are only text separated
+    // And, like option "do", unselected buttons are only text
-    // by line dividers.
+    // separated by line dividers.

-    // Option "fa": Similar to "mi", seleted tab button will be
+    // - "fa": Similar to "mi", seleted tab button will be
     // painted with accent_color.
-And tabset will be transparent.
+And tabset bar will be
-    // But unselected tab buttons will have a background color.
+    // transparent.
+But unselected tab buttons will have a
+    // background color.
     "tab_style": "re",

     // Show highlight color for added and deleted file.